 Jeffrey Janicki, M.S., NCC, LMHC, has been serving as a full time counselor at SUNY College at Fredonia since the Fall of 2000.
 He began his Fredonia career in 1998 as a Residence Hall Director.
 Jeff currently serves as the advisor to Panhellenic and S.T.E.P.S.
 (Students Teaching Equals Positive Sexuality) peer education group.

 Jeff received his Master of Science degree in Counseling Psychology from Gannon University (1998) and his Bachelor of Arts degree in Anthropology from SUNY College at Geneseo (1994).
 His work experience includes serving as the Assistant Director of the Powell Campus Center at Alfred University, the Greek Life Advisor at Gannon University, a Psychotherapist at Lake Erie Counseling Associates, and the Chautuaqua Institution College Club Director.

-Jeff is a member of the American Counseling Association (ACA), the American College Counseling Association (ACCA), and the New York Mental Health Counselors Association (NYMHCA).
+Jeff is a member of the American Counseling Association (ACA) and the American College Counseling Association (ACCA).
 He is a National Certified Counselor and a Licensed Mental Health Counselor in NYS.

 Jeff spends his time away from Fredonia with his wife and two sons.
-He enjoys camping, hiking, playing/coaching hockey and serving as a volunteer firefighter.
+He enjoys camping, hiking, kayaking, and reading.

 [ Back To Top ]